yiliren/yiliren.github.io/_pages/about.md

 News
 ======
-01/2026 I served as a TPC member for INFOCOM 2026 DeepWireless
+01/2026 I served as a TPC member for INFOCOM 2026 DeepWireless.

 10/2025 I served as a panelist for NSF.